ceddl/ceddl-website-and-spec/content/blog/2022-10-12-utm-tracking-plugin-released.md

 them out of the flow.
 You can combat this by creating branded links.
 This displays a much shorter URL to users, rather than a long string of words and numbers.
 It visually appealing and often customizable.
 Many businesses host a open source open shortener like [Kutt.it](https://kutt.it/) or [shlink](https://shlink.io/).
-But even if you do not have the opportunity to host your own services like bitly or lnnkin are valid option.
+But even if you do not have the opportunity to host your own.
+Services like bitly or lnnkin are valid option.

 ```
 https://www.ceddlbyexample.com/?utm_source=site&utm_medium=blog&utm_campaign=main&utm_content=a01